qmlbook/qmlbook/docs/start/start.rst

 .. topic:: Build from Scratch

-    If you'd like to build Qt 5 from the command line, you'll first need to grab a copy of the code repository and build it.
+    If you'd like to build Qt 5 from the command line, you can find detailed instructions for doing so on the `Qt project wiki <https://wiki.qt.io/Building_Qt_5_from_Git>`_.
+Here follows a quick summary.
+Start by grabbing a copy of the code repository, initialize it, and build it.

     .. code-block:: sh